 MSMEs are the back bone of Indian Economy and despite the important role played by them in country’s overall economic growth, continue to face constraints in obtaining adequate finance, particularly in terms of their ability to convert their trade receivables into liquid funds.

 Based on the FSR Committee recommendations, SIDBI in collaboration with NSE, had taken the initiative to set up an E-discounting platform to support financing of MSME receivables.
-The platform was named NTREES (Trade Receivables Engine for E-discounting, Prefix ‘N’ stands for NSE and Suffix ‘S’ stands for SIDBI).
-The NTRESS platform is based on the reverse factoring model, where credit exposure is taken by large Purchaser / Corporates, who offer the invoices drawn by its MSME suppliers for discounting and SIDBI as the Financier discounts the same and credits the proceeds to MSME bank accounts through RTGS.
-The platform is designed based on the Mexican model (National Financiers – NAFIN) for bidding of MSME receivables and was envisaged to be implemented in three phases.
-Phase - I supporting single banking arrangement, is currently operational.
+The platform was named as NTREES (Trade Receivables Engine for E-discounting, Prefix ‘N’ stands for NSE and Suffix ‘S’ stands for SIDBI).
+The NTRESS platform was based on the reverse factoring model, where credit exposure was taken by large Purchaser / Corporates, who offered the invoices drawn by its MSME suppliers for discounting and SIDBI as the Financier discounted the same and credited the proceeds to MSME bank accounts through RTGS.
+The platform was based on the Mexican model (National Financiers – NAFIN) for bidding of MSME receivables.